bigfix/developer.bigfix.com/site/pages/relevance/guide/client/network.md

 ## Addressing

-We can easily grab the IP Addresses assigned to adapters on the system
+You can easily get the IP Addresses assigned to adapters on the system

 {% qna %}
 Q: addresses whose (it as string != "0.0.0.0") of ip interfaces whose (loopback of it = false) of network as string